 Challenge: Port readiness and logistical execution at scale

-Port readiness remains one of the most critical structural challenges for the global floating offshore wind market because floating projects depend on onshore integration and wet towing of fully assembled units, unlike fixed-bottom offshore wind.
+Port readiness remains one of the most critical structural challenges for the global market because floating projects depend on onshore integration and wet towing of fully assembled units, unlike fixed-bottom offshore wind.
 Floating platforms are typically assembled with turbines, towers, and major electrical components already installed at port, requiring deep-draft access, long uninterrupted quays, high bearing capacity, and large contiguous laydown areas.
 However, most existing commercial and offshore wind ports were designed for smaller vessels, container handling, or fixed-bottom wind components, making them technically unsuitable for floating wind assembly at scale.

 FLOATING OFFSHORE WIND MARKET: COMMERCIAL USE CASES ACROSS INDUSTRIES